nayms/contracts-v2/README.md

 yarn deploy:local
 # The addresses at which the contract are deployed will be output in the terminal.
 ```

-## Package contents

-The package exposes the following properties:

-* `contracts` - the key contracts (see below)
-* `rawContracts` - ABIs of all Solidity contracts in the repo
-* `addresses` - on-chain addresses of contracts in `contracts`
-* `events` - ABIs for events to listen for
-* `extractEventsFromAbis()` - given an array of contract ABIs, this will extract the event ABIs within.
-* `ROLES` - role constants
-* `ROLEGROUPS` - rolegroup constants

-The key contracts are:

-* `ACL (IACL.sol)` - Interface for our access control system.
-We have a single global ACL for our platform.
-* `EntityDeployer (IEntityDeployer.sol)` - Interface for the entity deployer.
-We have a single global deployer for our platform.
-* `Entity (IEntityImpl.sol)` - Interface for interacting with entities.
-* `ERC20 (IERC20.sol)` - Interface for interacting with ERC-20 contracts.
-* `ERC777 (IERC777.sol)` - Interface for interacting with ERC-777 contracts.
-* `EtherToken (IEtherToken.sol)` - Interface for interacting with wrapped ETH token contract.
-We have a single global instance for our platform.
-* `Market (IMarket.sol)` - Interface for interacting with [our MakerOTC matching market](https://github.com/nayms/maker-otc).
-We have a single global instance for our platform.
-* `Policy (IPolicyImpl.sol)` - Interface for interacting with policies.
-* `Proxy (Proxy.sol)` - Interface for interacting with all upgradeable contracts (policies, entities, etc).
-* `Settings (ISettingsImpl.sol)` - Interface for global settings.
-We have a single global settings instance for our platform.

 ## Development